Pushing Boundaries

 //

-Join UKRI and The Young Foundation, on 10 June 2025, as we bring together the pioneers who are transforming research and innovation through community-driven approaches.
+On 10 June 2025 at The British Library, The Young Foundation and UKRI brought together pioneers who are transforming research and innovation through community-driven approaches.

-The conference will explore how communities are reshaping what research and innovation can be.
-You’ll discover inspiring stories and real-world learnings from UKRI-funded projects and beyond, spanning different fields, sectors, and ways of working.
-Together, we’ll explore how to push boundaries to create better opportunities for everyone to participate in research and innovation, and spark ideas for future collaboration.
+The conference explored how communities are reshaping what research and innovation can be.
+Attendees discovered inspiring stories and real-world learnings from UKRI-funded projects and beyond, spanning different fields, sectors, and ways of working.
+Together, we explored how to push boundaries to create better opportunities for everyone to participate in research and innovation, and spark ideas for future collaboration.

-The event itself is designed to include hands-on experiences – attendees will have the opportunity to contribute to a collaborative research inquiry, as we work together to break down barriers and create meaningful change.
+The event itself was designed to include hands-on experiences – and attendees had the opportunity to contribute to a collaborative research inquiry, working together to break down barriers and create meaningful change.

 Stian Westlake

-Stian Westlake is Executive Chair of the Economic and Social Research Council (ESRC), the UK’s largest funder of economic, social, behavioural and human data science.
+Stian Westlake is Executive Chair of the Economic and Social Research Council (ESRC).
+1/23

 Helen Goulden OBE

-As Chief Executive Officer of The Young Foundation, Helen leads our multi-disciplinary team of researchers and innovators to support stronger communities across the UK.
+Former Chief Executive Officer of The Young Foundation, Helen led our multi-disciplinary team of researchers and innovators from 2017 to 2025, working to support stronger communities across the UK.

 Professor Alison Park

-Professor Alison Park is Deputy Executive Chair of the Economic and Social Research Council (ESRC), the UK’s largest funder of economic, social, behavioural and human data science.
+Professor Alison Park is Deputy Executive Chair of the Economic and Social Research Council (ESRC).
+3/23

 Dr Alice Mpofu-Coles